By Nazar Tymoshyk, SoftServe

-As security shouldn’t be an afterthought in development, it also shouldn’t be an afterthought in responsibility.
+As security shouldn’t be an afterthought in application development, it also shouldn’t be an afterthought in responsibility.
 Without introducing security at the initial stages of the software development lifecycle (SDLC), your chances of re-engineering solutions over and over to address security issues — detected long after functional solutions are accepted — rocket with the speed of light.
 The later you include security’s share, the greater time, money and energy loss you’ll face

 Security, usually carried out in the form of a third party or internal audit, goes right before the release of a product.
 Being a security consultant, I see product owners and project managers addressing me almost in tears to save their creation from an “unexpected” hole.
 It gives me shivers down my spine every time.
 It’s like complaining that you got wet on a rainy day, but it was you who deliberately left an umbrella at home.

 Here’s how the security process often looks in reality:

 If you find the tiniest bug (which may turn out to be a grand entrance for a hacker), you should get back to basics – coding — and then make up for every step following, from re-coding to re-auditing, until the problem is solved.